 The bottom line is that God gives us free will, and with that free will comes choices.
 Choices become alternatives, and with alternatives come consequences.
 God didn’t create us to be robots.
 Instead, he created us as sentient beings, equipped with intellect, powers of discernment, intuition, and will.
 Because He loves us, He created us to experience only love and goodness in life.
 But mankind, the created, disobeyed God and opened the world up to sin.
 By not submitting to God's authority, by choosing disobedience over obedience, mankind sinned.
 And now sin—which operates under the power of Satan—rules the earth.

-God still desires, however, that mankind have a way to transcend the ultimate power of sin—which is death.
+God still desires, however, for us to have a way to transcend the ultimate power of sin—which is death.
 Because Jesus lived, there is a way for us to transcend death, and to enjoy everlasting life.
 But to get there, we have to accept God's authority, and with that comes the desire to live our lives for God.

 © 2013 Sallie B Middlebrook PhD